Crowd4SDG/crowdnalysis/README.md

 See the [tutorial](https://github.com/Crowd4SDG/crowdnalysis/blob/master/nb/tutorial.ipynb) notebook for the usage of main features.

-## How to run unit tests
+## Unit tests

 We use [pytest](https://pytest.org) as the testing framework.
-Tests can be run&mdash;at the repo directory&mdash;by:
+Tests can be run&mdash;at the cloned repo directory&mdash;by:

 ```bash
 pytest